 In-Home Bleaching Trays

-In-Home Bleaching Trays are fabricated by dentists from a mold of your teeth.
+In-Home Bleaching Trays are fabricated from a mold of your teeth.
 The tray is well-adapted to the contour of the teeth and can hold the solution on the tooth surface with minimal dilution.
-Higher percentages of carbamide peroxide are used in in-home bleaching treatments anywhere from 10-30%.
+Higher percentages of carbamide peroxide, a strong whitening agent, are used in in-home bleaching treatments anywhere from 10-30%.

-When you want to whiten your teeth in a hurry, the most efficient method of whitening is an In-Office Treatment.
-In In-Office Treatments, your gums are isolated and protected from the teeth by a special compound and a very high concentration of carbamide peroxide is painted on the teeth.
+The most efficient method of whitening is an in-office treatment.
+In an in-office treatment, your gums are isolated and protected from the teeth by a special compound while a very high concentration of carbamide peroxide is painted on the teeth.
 Occasionally, the whitening agent is activated by the dental assistant with a special light to speed up the process.

 When teeth have severe discoloration due to necrosis/damage to the tooth pulp, an “internal” bleaching technique is used to lighten up the discolored teeth.
 The prerequisite for this technique is that the tooth must have been treated by a root canal process.